rxweb/rxweb/docs/reactive-form-validators/validation-decorators/password.md

 ---
 title: password
-description: Password validation decorator will allow user to enter only the input according to correct password validation format.
+description: Password validation  {{validatorType}}  will allow user to enter only the input according to correct password validation format.
 author: rxcontributorone

 ---